-- unsubordinated creditors; - the securities are undated and are redeemable, at the discretion of the Group, at the initial call date, or on any fourth anniversary after the initial call date; they are also redeemable at the option of the Group in the event of certain changes in their tax or regulatory treatment.
+- the securities rank behind the claims against the Group of all other subordinated and unsubordinated creditors; - the securities are undated and are redeemable, at the discretion of the Group, at the initial call date, or on any fourth anniversary after the initial call date; they are also redeemable at the option of the Group in the event of certain changes in their tax or regulatory treatment.
 Any redemption requires permission of the Group's lead regulator; - the securities bear a fixed rate of interest until the initial call date.
 After the initial call date, if they are not redeemed, they bear interest fixed at market levels for each subsequent four-year period; and - the interest on the securities is due and payable only at the sole discretion of the Group, which has sole and absolute discretion at all times and for any reason to cancel (in whole or in part) any interest payment that would otherwise be payable on any interest payment date.
-The additional Tier 1 securities will be converted into ordinary shares of the Group, at a pre-determined price, should the CET1 ratio of the Group fall below 7%.
+The additional Tier 1 securities will be converted into ordinary shares of the Group, at a predetermined price, should the CET1 ratio of the Group fall below 7 percent.